TPP7181 Mathematics Tertiary Preparation Program Level A

 Moderator: Tim Dalby

-Students entering tertiary study require an opportunity to master and hence be confident with basic mathematics.
+Students entering tertiary study require an opportunity to master, practise and refine mathematical skills as prerequisites for successful study..
 This course will provide students with the basic mathematical competencies for tertiary studies in Bachelor of Education, Bachelor of Nursing (Pre-Registration).

 Using concepts of self-paced instruction the course guides students through a carefully sequenced series of topics which will provide the foundation for mathematics that will be encountered in tertiary studies detailed above.
 The self-paced structure allows students to work at their own pace developing confidence with mathematics and general problem solving.